suss-vli/student-guide/outdated/name.md

 For example, i will use `i` over `index` for an index.
 The reason is because `i` is not that important.

+3. Underscore is always clearer than camelBack in my opinion.

+4. `each_item` in a list is better than `e` or `each`.
+This may be a matter of taste instead of clarity.

+5. `course_name_for_january_lab` is always better than `course_name_4_january_lab`

+## Other other rules

+Names are related to context and context is related to the actual problem.
+Thus, programmers who are not the actual problem solver will find it hard to give a good name.
+When the problem changes, the context changes.
+The name should be updated to make the code readable